A1Liu/dumboss/README.md

 I'm making a stupid operating system.
 The goal is to be compatible with nobody, and to break as much existing code as possible.

 ## Building This Project
 You must have Docker and Go installed to build this project.
 To run this project you also must have QEMU installed.
 Use `go run build.go build` to build the project, and `go run build.go run` to build and then run it.

 ## ToDo
-1. add page allocation.
+1. add IDT and GDT stuff and update logging to use it.
-2. add interrupt stuff and update logging to use it.
+2. add support for atomics, as types, and use atomics in interrupt stuff.
-3. add support for atomics, as types, and use atomics in interrupt stuff.
+3. add support for running (single threaded) programs!
-4. add support for running (single threaded) programs!
+4.

 ## Ideas
 1. 16-byte messages passed through `io_uring`-like interface